postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ## Updating your team’s Postman version

-If your team isn't on the latest version of Postman, you can update your team to ensure everyone has access to the complete API development experience that Postman has to offer.
+If your team isn't on the latest version, you can update your team to ensure everyone has access to the complete API development experience that Postman has to offer.
 To do so, see [Updating your team to the current version of Postman](/docs/administration/updating/).

 ## Next steps